manekiyong/Triton-PyTorch/README.md

 ## Inference

 A skeleton inference code can be found in `infer.ipynb`.
 Code is adapted from [Chronicles of AI](https://chroniclesofai.com/mlops-chapter-8-model-server-with-nvidia-triton-local-part-1-b/).

+Within the inference code, again the data type needs to be specified within the `httpclient.InferInput()` function for each input.
+Refer again to [Triton's Server Model Configuration Documentation](https://github.com/triton-inference-server/server/blob/main/docs/model_configuration.md#datatypes), but use the API column as the datatype instead.